On Page SEO Tips

-The page title should also include the chosen key phrase and maybe the loaction where you are based – On-page SEO Tips from web designers in Dublin.
+The page title should also include the chosen key phrase and maybe the location where you are based – On-page SEO Tips from web designers in Dublin.

 The meta description should include the chosen key phrase.
 On-page SEO Tips from web designers in Dublin, who specialise on website design for Professional Services Business in Dublin – Call MEANit Web Design.

-As we write the article we will have H1 and H2 and H3 headings and sub-headings, so we will use our key phrase in some form in these particularly the H1.
-This is a weighting factor and the large font or bold text shows Google that these words are important.
+As we write the article we will have H1 and H2 and H3 headings and sub-headings, so we will use our key phrase in some form in these, particularly the H1.
+This is a critical weighting factor for Google and the large font or bold text shows Google that these words are important.
 On-page SEO Tips.

 Ensure that all your articles are categorised logically.
-This one is categorised in Search Engine Optimisation.
+This one is categorised in Search Engine Optimisation category or Digital Marketing.

-We will also use the key phrase in the body of our text.
-We will also add synonyms, in this case, on-page search engine optimisation tips and search engine friendly webpages.
+We will use the key phrase in the body of our text.
+We will also add synonyms, in this case, ‘on-page search engine optimisation tips and search engine friendly webpages’.

-Throughout the article we will highlight the phrase, Maybe make the key phrase bold or make the font larger.
+Throughout the article we will highlight the phrase.
+Maybe make the key phrase bold or make the font larger On Page SEO.
 Do what we can to let Google know that these are our keywords or this is our key phrase.
 Emphasise that this is important to us.